usnistgov/fair-chain-compute-container/request-for-feedback/README.md

 Responses to this RFF will inform a possible revision of
-- (a) the current approach to achieving
-Interoperable Containerized Computational Software (ICCS) via a manifest file,
+- (a) the current approach to achieving FAIR-CCS via a manifest file,
-- (b) the entries in the current manifest file specification of ICCS,
+- (b) the entries in the current manifest file specification of FAIR-CCS,
-- (c) the current tools that aim at automating adherence to the ICCS manifest specification.
+- (c) the current tools that aim at automating adherence to the FAIR-CCS manifest specification.

-In addition, the responses will be discussed at the 2nd workshop on Interoperability of Web Computational Plugins for Large Microscopy Image Analyses [(URL TBD)](TBD) planned to take place in December 2023.
+In addition, the responses will be discussed at the 2nd workshop on FAIR (Findable, Accessible, Interoperable, and Reusable) Containerized Computational Software for Large Microscopy Image Analyses planned to take place in December 2023.

 ## Date